joey711/phyloseq-demo/phyloseq-demo.md

 ```

-This demonstration document supports a live demonstration of tools in
-phyloseq, and supplements other documentation resources
-available for [the phyloseq package](https://github.com/joey711/phyloseq) (e.g. wiki, vignettes, publications, function-level documentation, etc.).
+This demonstration document supports a live demonstration of tools in phyloseq, and supplements other documentation resources available for [the phyloseq package](https://github.com/joey711/phyloseq) (e.g. wiki, vignettes, publications, function-level documentation, etc.).

 # Installation
 For the foreseeable near future, phyloseq is under active development.
-Users are encouraged to consistently update their version from
-the development website on GitHub.
-The following code should
-install the newest "bleeding edge" version of the phyloseq package
-onto your system, including dependencies.
+Users are encouraged to consistently update their version from [the phyloseq development website on GitHub](http://joey711.github.com/phyloseq/).
+The following code should install the newest "bleeding edge" version of [the phyloseq package](http://joey711.github.com/phyloseq/) onto your system, including dependencies.
 Further instructions are available at [the installation wiki](https://github.com/joey711/phyloseq/wiki/Installation)

 ```r
 source("http://bioconductor.org/biocLite.R")